cefn/allyourx/allyourx/STATUS.markdown

 You can see the expressiveness milestones for v001 through v005 as well as the final target expressiveness for the schema language.
 All dialects of the AllyourX schema language are a strict subset of RelaxNG annotated to provide information to style and define behaviour for user-facing controls.

 Although the project is committed to a roadmap in which schema complexity increases only incrementally, we welcome contributions to re-prioritise schema features according to the needs of the user community.

+Code should ideally conform to the guidance at http://javascript.crockford.com/code.html